botahamec/happylock/README.md

 Currently, the mutex is implemented using a spinlock.
 We need to not do that.
 We could use parking lot, or mutexes from the operating system.

-A more fair system for getting sets locks would help, but I have no clue what that will look like.
+A more fair system for getting sets locks would help, but I have no clue what that looks like.

 A read-write lock would be very useful here, and maybe condvars?

 Personally, I don't like mutex poisoning, but maybe it can be worked into the library if you're into that sort of thing.

-More types should be lockable using a `LockGuard`.
+More types might be lockable using a `LockGuard`.